wagood/laralist/README.md

 * [Dynamic Model for Laravel](https://github.com/laracraft-tech/laravel-dynamic-model).
 You may need to handle multiple tables via a single model.
 Here Laravel Dynamic Model comes into play!

+* [DynamoBreeze](https://github.com/musonza/dynamo-breeze) is a Laravel package designed to simplify interactions with Amazon DynamoDB.
+While it accommodates the single-table design principle, it's versatile enough to support multiple-table usage, providing a seamless experience regardless of your database's architecture. <!-- DynamoDB -->

 * [Easy Metrics](https://github.com/sakanjo/laravel-easy-metrics) Easily create metrics for your application.

 * [EasyDataTable](https://github.com/rmunate/EasyDataTable): A fast, easy, and efficient way to create the BackEnd for any DataTable.
 (Laravel PHP Framework)